How to Save When Excel is Not Responding

 If basic troubleshooting steps fail to resolve the issue, try saving the file as a priority.
 That can prevent data loss and ensure that work is not lost in case of a crash or error.
 Users should always save their files regularly to minimize the impact of unexpected errors.

-VI.
 Advanced Techniques for Saving Excel Files

 Excel is an incredibly powerful tool, but even the best software can experience errors or crashes.
 Luckily, there are methods to save workbooks your Excel files and retrieve lost information if something goes wrong.